Dagger of the Mind: Plot

 The USS Enterprise, commanded by Captain Kirk, makes a supply run to planet Tantalus V, a colony where the criminally insane are confined for treatment.
 The facility's director is Dr. Tristan Adams, a psychiatrist famous for advocating more humane treatment of such patients.
 After the Enterprise delivers supplies and receives cargo from Tantalus, a man emerges from the container taken aboard and assaults a technician.
 Reaching the bridge, the intruder demands asylum, but Spock subdues him with a Vulcan nerve pinch.
-In sickbay, the intruder identifies himself as Simon van Gelder, and a computer check reveals that he is not a patient, but Dr. Adams' assistant.
+In sickbay, the intruder identifies himself as Simon van Gelder, and a computer check reveals that he is not a patient, but Dr. Adams's assistant.

 When they inform Tantalus of van Gelder's capture, Dr. Adams claims that van Gelder's testing of an experimental treatment device on himself is responsible for his disturbed condition.
 McCoy, suspicious, urges Kirk to investigate.
 Kirk transports down to the colony with one of the ship's psychiatrists, Dr. Helen Noel.

 Adams introduces them to a strangely emotionless therapist, Lethe, and gives Kirk and Noel a tour of the colony.
 Although he is affable and accommodating, his staff, like Lethe, all seem lacking in affect.
 Adams shows Kirk and Noel the treatment device he referred to: a "neural neutralizer".
 He claims that the machine, harmless at low intensity, is used only to calm agitated inmates.
 Noel is satisfied with his explanation, but Kirk remains suspicious.

 On the Enterprise van Gelder becomes increasingly frantic, warning that the landing party is in danger, but when he tries to explain the danger and refers to the neural neutralizer, he is convulsed with pain.
 Spock mind-melds with van Gelder to enable him to tell his story.
 Spock learns that the neural neutralizer can empty a mind of thoughts, leaving only an unbearable feeling of loneliness, and that Adams has been using it on inmates and staff to gain total control of their minds.
 The first officer assembles a security team, but the colony's force field blocks transport and communication.

 Unaware of events on the ship, Kirk decides to secretly test the neutralizer on himself, with Noel at the controls.
 She finds that she can easily implant thoughts into Kirk's mind, even altering his memory of a recent Christmas-party encounter between the two of them.
 Adams appears, overpowers Noel, seizes the controls, increases the neutralizer's intensity, and proceeds to convince Kirk that he has been madly in love with Noel for years.
 Kirk and Noel are then confined to quarters.